Just My Way

-At that moment, I saw a pale face and blonde hair trudge into Florean's.
+At that moment, I saw through the window a pale face and blond hair trudge into Florean's across the street.
 My heart jumped into my throat as my mood both rose and sank at once.
 I knew it had to be him.

 Scor looked up.
-Recognition dawned on his face as he saw pale blue eyes and not cerulean (yeah, Lorc's eyes are a little darker).
+Recognition dawned on his face as he saw pale blue eyes and not cerulean—an important distinction, as Lorc's eyes were a little darker than mine.
 He hopped up and embraced me tightly, squeezing the air out of my lungs.

-I patted him on the back and we sat.
+I patted him on the back until he released me, and we sat.
 "Yeah, it's good to see you, too, mate."

 Scorpius heaved a large sigh.
 "Sander, it's been…hellish without you."